 ‘Okojie is a dazzlingly wild, bold and imaginative writer who tells stories with captivating originality and intense drama’ – Bernardine Evaristo

-Presented in association with Dublin UNESCO City of Literature.
+Presented in association with Dublin UNESCO City of Literature with kind support by the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media.